dm-devtech/language-game/README.md

 - Node / Express for building the app routes and APIs
 - Postgres for the database
 - APIs hosted on Heroku
-- Jest for testing
+- Jest and the React Testing Library for testing
-- React front end
+- React for the front end

 #### Features to be implemented
 - Filtering word types by type, difficulty etc